Kristine Johnson, head coach/Program director

 Kristine is very excited to be with the LHRC and is enjoying working with both the Juniors and the Masters sections.

-Kynan Reelick, Assistant Coach and former head coach
+Kynan Reelick, former head coach

 Kynan started rowing at the age of 14, at a small club while his family was living in New Zealand, and hasn’t stopped since.
 Racing in a quad, Kynan was hooked on the beauty and simplicity of the sport and rose to the level of international competition as a junior.
 During this time, he moved back to the states and began rowing for GMS in New Milford in a single scull.